antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-SMRMon-workflows/README.md

 [Wolfram U](https://www.wolfram.com/wolfram-u/)
 in October-December 2020.

+- Each tutorial lecture is between 25 and 40 minutes.

-Most of the workflows in the lectures have both WL-code and R-code versions.
+- Most of the workflows in the lectures have both WL-code and R-code versions.

-We are going to extensively use the Domain Specific Language (DSL) [Raku](https://www.raku.org) programmed system [DSL::English::RecommenderWorkflows](https://github.com/antononcube/Raku-DSL-English-RecommenderWorkflows), \[AA1\],
+- We are going to extensively use the Domain Specific Language (DSL) [Raku](https://www.raku.org) programmed system [DSL::English::RecommenderWorkflows](https://github.com/antononcube/Raku-DSL-English-RecommenderWorkflows), \[AA1\],